 Paragraph Component Annex

 6.4.
 Fuel pump 4

 6.5.
 Vaporizer 1 6

 Pressure regulator 1

 6.9.
 Gas injection devices/Gas mixing piece 3 11

 or

 Injectors

 6.10.
 Gas dosage units 2 12

-•••

 6.14.
 Pressure relief device 3

 6.15.
 Multi-component Annexes applicable to the single components

-Either combined or separate.
+1 Either combined or separate.

-Only applicable when the gas dosage actuator is not integrated in the gas injection device.

-3 Applicable only when the operating pressure of the gas mixing piece exceeds 20 kPa (Class 2)."
+- 2 Only applicable when the gas dosage actuator is not integrated in the gas injection device.
+3 Applicable only when the operating pressure of the gas mixing piece exceeds 20 kPa (Classical Content of the gas mixing piece exceeds 20 kPa (Clas - 3 Applicable only when the operating pressure of the gas mixing piece exceeds 20 kPa (Class 2)."